capactio/capact/docs/tutorial/voltron-installation/README.md

      - The primary range of **subnetwork-${NAME}**
      - The secondary range used for Pods

-    **6. If you have your machine outside of your VPC network, authorize it to access the public endpoint.**
+    **6. If you have your machine outside your VPC network, authorize it to access the public endpoint.**

     ```bash
     gcloud container clusters update $NAME --region $REGION \